Home

 By JIM MUSTIAN and JAKE BLEIBERG

-Could 27, 2022 GMT
+Might 27, 2022 GMT

 https://apnews.com/article/death-of-ronald-greene-politics-arrests-race-and-ethnicity-racial-injustice-599fae0d1018e0632554043f4e5b8fd3

 “The optics are horrible for the governor.
-It makes him culpable in this, in delaying justice,” stated Rafael Goyeneche, a former prosecutor who is president of the Metropolitan Crime Fee, a New Orleans-based watchdog group.
+It makes him culpable on this, in delaying justice,” stated Rafael Goyeneche, a former prosecutor who is president of the Metropolitan Crime Fee, a New Orleans-based watchdog group.

 “All it takes for evil to prevail is for good males to do nothing,” Goyeneche added.
 “And that’s what the governor did, nothing.”

-Detectives say Clary falsely claimed he didn’t have any body-camera footage of his personal from Greene’s arrest and instead gave investigators a thumb drive of other troopers’ videos.
+Detectives say Clary falsely claimed he didn’t have any body-camera footage of his own from Greene’s arrest and as a substitute gave investigators a thumb drive of other troopers’ videos.

 Days later, the governor’s legal professionals flew with Reeves and different police brass 200 miles north to Ruston to discuss the movies with John Belton, the Union Parish district legal professional leading the state investigation.

-Block agreed, saying, “We didn’t go through what happened on the videos.”
+Block agreed, saying, “We didn’t undergo what occurred on the movies.”

-That agreement falls aside over what happened the following day.
+That settlement falls apart over what happened the next day.

 But state police spokesman Capt.
-Nick Manale acknowledged, “The division has no proof of what was proven to the family that day.”
+Nick Manale acknowledged, “The division has no proof of what was proven to the household that day.”

-“So clearly that is not part of a cover-up.”
+“So clearly that isn't part of a cover-up.”

-Contact AP’s world investigative group at Investigative@ap.org.
+Contact AP’s global investigative team at Investigative@ap.org.

 Quelle: apnews.com